-Evan is the President of Phoenix and holds a BS in Physics and Mathematics from the University of Iowa, as well as an MS and PhD in Medical Physics, and an MBA in Technology Management from the University of Wisconsin-Madison.
+Evan holds a BS in Physics and Mathematics from the University of Iowa, as well as an MS and PhD in Medical Physics, and an MBA in Technology Management from the University of Wisconsin-Madison.
 Evan has extensive experience with computational modeling, ion beam transport simulations, and particle accelerator design.
 He has also worked in the venture capital industry evaluating technologies in the physical and life sciences and has served as a consultant for several technology development firms.
 Evan is a past recipient of a DoD National Defense Science and Engineering Graduate Research Fellowship, an NSF Graduate Research Fellowship, and a National Institutes of Health Biotechnology Training Grant.
 He has technical experience working in accelerator physics at CERN, plasma physics at the University of Iowa and medical physics at the University of Wisconsin – Madison.
 Since joining Phoenix in 2012, Evan has increased the variety and size of Phoenix’s revenue sources and has drastically expanded Phoenix’s market reach.

 Dr. Tye Gribb

-Tye is the VP of Research and Development at Phoenix.
-He has over 20 years of experience developing products for high technology companies.
+Tye has over 20 years of experience developing products for high technology companies.
 He was the co-founder of Imago Scientific Instruments (now part of Cameca Instruments Corporation), where he led the development of the Local Electrode Atom Probe (LEAP), Imago’s flagship product, from initial sketches through commercialization.
 From its market introduction, this instrument has dominated the world market with sales in excess of $100M.
 Tye has wide-ranging design, fabrication, and scientific analysis expertise focused on the development of ion beam and other high-energy systems.
 He is the author of numerous papers and patents covering a wide range of technical innovations.
 Tye holds a PhD from the University of Wisconsin-Madison in Metallurgical Engineering.
 As the VP of R&D, Tye leads a talented team of technicians and engineers in both next-generation product design and, in moving prototype technologies onto commercial platforms.